 - How will you keep track of participation?
 On a big poster where everyone can see?
 On a shared spreadsheet that you manage?

-- Will people compete by number of staircases climbed?
-Or number of days that a certain goal has been reached (such as 10 minutes of stair climbing)?
+- Will people compete by the number of staircases climbed?
+Or the number of days that a certain goal has been reached (such as 10 minutes of stair climbing)?